Are we Pulling the Right Levers on Digital Transformation?

-A question I’ve thought about a lot is how to prioritize our work to focus on the biggest levers for change in how Canada approaches technology initiatives.
+A question I’ve thought about a lot is how to focus on the biggest levers for change in how Canada approaches technology initiatives.

 So what are some better ways to tackle these problems?
 If you want a concrete list, Amanda Clarke and Sean Boots have given excellent recommendations that are very well substantiated.
-What I’ll explore instead are some more general ideas about what the highest leverage focus areas might be.
+This article is a more abstract exploration about what the highest leverage focus areas might be.
 To guide this, I’m using infamous systems thinker Donnella Meadows’ advice on finding high leverage points for change within a system.
-(Here is a good summary of the work).
+I’ll be referencing her book Thinking In Systems: a Primer, but (here is a good summary of the work).

-The inflows of the system are money and the direction on how to spend it: residents put in money (via their taxes) and their priorities (via elected representatives), and representatives give direction and oversight to the executive branch which is accountable for creating and administering services.
-In this case, the “outflow” we’re focused on is the digitally enabled service that residents receive.
+The inflows of the system are a) money and b) the direction on how to spend it: residents put in money (via their taxes) along with their priorities (via elected representatives), and representatives give direction and oversight to the executive branch which is accountable for creating and administering services.
+In this case, the “outflow” we’re focused on are the digitally enabled services that residents receive.

 The public’s trust in this system is determined by the perceived quality of the services they receive, based on the money and input on priorities they’ve given.
 As a result, if residents perceive that the service does not meet their expectations, they will put pressure on elected officials to put pressure on the executive branch until expectations are met.

-As an aside, something notable in this model is that the perceived quality of the service could be affected by a range of things beyond the service itself: the increasing rate of change of technology, people’s rising expectations due to comparable services in the private sector, shifting priorities of the public, the relative value of private vs collectively purchased services, etc.
+As an aside, something notable in this model is that the perceived quality of the service could be affected by a range of things beyond the service itself: the increasing rate of change of technology, people’s rising expectations due to comparable services in the private sector, shifting priorities of the public, the perceived value of individually vs collectively purchased services, etc.

-Multiple feedback mechanisms exist to push the system to meet resident expectations, each with varying amounts of delay and effectiveness.
-Public pressure, legislation, bureaucratic rulemaking at each level of the hierarchy, budget changes, changes to staffing, changes to organizational structure, and sometimes, rarely, direct feedback from service users.
+There are of course more intricacies, including multiple feedback mechanisms exist to push the system to meet resident expectations (each with varied delays and effectiveness): Public pressure, legislation, bureaucratic rulemaking at each level of the hierarchy, budget changes, changes to staffing, changes to organizational structure, and sometimes, rarely, direct feedback from service users.

 Given this rough model of government service delivery, how might we intervene to ensure that service quality meet the public’s expectations?